Congratulations, you’ve secured your new customer! Now to the most important step in the sales process: customer onboarding.

 2. Research the customer and their company.

-Before beginning any onboarding, you should have a solid understanding of your client and their business.
-It is a waste of a customer’s time if you have to ask them basic questions about who they are, where they work, and what their role is.
+Before beginning any onboarding, I ensure I have a comprehensive understanding of my client and their business.
+It's a waste of a customer’s time if you have to ask them basic questions about who they are, where they work, and what their role is.

 You can learn a lot about your customer's business just by searching online.
 With this background information, you can gauge their level of expertise with similar software — whether it be basic, intermediate, or advanced.